-In addition to mandatory program courses, you will complete your courseload the PUCP alongside degree-seeking Peruvian students.
-PUCP publishes their course offerings online.
-Follow these steps to find courses that may be available during your semester or year abroad:
+Most of your course load will be taken at PUCP alongside degree-seeking Peruvian students.
+PUCP publishes their class offerings online.
+Follow these steps to find classes that may be available during your semester abroad:

 - Review a list of subjects offered at PUCP.